Infus3d/Solitaire/README.md

 # coms327project1
 ### Part 1
-Part1 of the project reads game details from the given file (_stdin_ if not specified) and parses it for validity.
+Part1 of the project the reads game details from the given file (_stdin_ if not specified) and parses it for validity.
 At the end, the program either terminates after printing out the first error message or prints to stdout the number of covered, in-stock and in-waste cards in the game if the program runs smoothly (without any errors).
 Part1 was implemented **solely by me** (no partner) and below are the features I implemented from the pdf:
 * READMEfile, that describes implemented features
 * DEVELOPERSfile, that gives an overview of your implementation, including a breakdownof source files and functions, and who authored each function.